Toth-Balint1225/LiSON/README.md

 To create a mapping of a class and its LiSON representation, user must implement the LiSON interface for aforementioned class.
-The Object class has a token representing its type (can be Tkn_Literal or Tkn_Object) and the data in the respective member (str or obj).
+The Object class has a token representing its type, that is a standard variant of the Tkn_Literal, Tkn_Object and Tkn_Error structures.
+The Object class has some functions to easily access the inside data of the Object.
+These are the expectLiteralData, expectObjectData and foreachObjectData.
+The functions starting with expect return an optional of the literal's or the object's contents and the foreach can take a function of type const Object& -> void.
+Adding an Object to another instance of object can be done with the add function.
+The Object class also provides factory methods to create itself from strings, LiSON implementations and even arbitrary objects with a conversion functon provided.
+Other way of accessing the inner data is the overload pattern and std::visit() functions, seen in the to_string() method.
+This is similar to the Rust programming language's match operator, and works with type specific lambda functions that get matched to the actual value of the std::variant.
 The LiSON interface does the conversion between Object and custom class.

 The serialization process can be done with the Serializer class, and its pre-implemented convenience operators.